Workout topper

 At the top of every active workout session screen, above the exercise table content.

-Whenever the user is actively performing a workout and needs persistent progress, navigation, and timer controls.
+Whenever the user is actively performing a workout and needs persistent progress and navigation controls.

 Don't use a workout topper: